-Crystalline gold nuggets, also referred to as crystallized gold nuggets, is gold in it's most natural form before it has been weathered and eroded by the elements.
-While placer gold nuggets have been carried along by glaciers, rivers, rain, floods, etc... and have been to some extent worn smooth, crystalline gold is gold that is found still attached to it's host rock (usually quartz), and is usually found in veins and pockets within the rock.
+Natural Crystalline gold nuggets, also referred to as crystallized gold nuggets, is gold in it's most natural form before it has been weathered and eroded by the elements.
+While placer gold nuggets have been carried along by glaciers, rivers, rain, floods, etc... and have been to some extent worn smooth, crystalline gold is gold that is found in pockets or rich veins in the rock, and is often still attached to it's host rock (usually quartz).

-It is very rare to find any quantity of crystalline gold, because veins that rich in gold are extremely rare.
+It is very rare to find any quantity of natural crystalline gold nuggets, because veins that rich in gold are extremely rare.
 Most gold found through hard rock mining is microscopic and is not visible to the naked eye.
-Occasionally a vein of gold will be found that is so rich, that it produces a small quantity of crystalline gold nuggets like the ones you see below.
-Due to their rarity, crystalline gold nuggets usually sell for a large premium over river worn gold nuggets.
+Occasionally a vein of gold will be found that is so rich that it produces a small quantity of crystalline gold nuggets like the ones you see below.
+Due to their rarity, natural crystalline gold nuggets usually sell for a large premium over river worn gold nuggets.

 Below are descriptions of some of the mines represented here:

 The 16 to 1 Mine in Allegeheny, California has produced quite a bit of crystalline gold over the years.
 The color and quality of gold specimens coming out of this mine are exceptional.
 No gold nugget collection would be complete without a couple of nice crystalline specimens from the 16 to 1 Mine.
 I have just one nice piece from this location left for your consideration.